 If you have an extended stay, you can take a day trip to McWay Falls, which is in Big Sur; or head to Carmel-by-the-sea.

-Either way, it’s a magical experience that’ll be sure to give you the fun and relaxation you need.More Info (click to expand)
+Either way, it’s a magical experience that’ll be sure to give you the fun and relaxation you need.More Info (click to show all)

 16. Go to an Aquarium